christopher-hakkaart/nfcoreWorkshopTesting/exercise1/README.md

 ### **Nextflow version incompatible with nf-core/rnaseq**

 The version of Nextflow currently installed on Nimbus BioImage is incompatible with the most recent stable release of the nf-core/rnaseq workflow.
-When running:
+When running Nandan's command with cvmfs materials:
 ```
 nextflow run ../rnaseq/main.nf \
     --input samplesheet.csv \